 Besan Barfi Recipe.
-Besan ki barfi is a gluten free indian sweet (mithai) made with gram flour, ghee, sugar syrup and flavored with green cardamom.
+Besan ki barfi is a popular indian mithai made with gram flour, ghee, sugar syrup and flavored with green cardamom.
 With its soft melt in the mouth texture, this irresistible sweet is popular on indian festivals like Diwali, Holi, Krishna Janamashtami or Raksha Bandhan.

 I am sharing a north indian/ punjabi style "besan" in my post today.
 For this easy besan burfi recipe, you need a handful of ingredients and about 40-45 minutes.

-Barfi or Burfi is a very popular fudge like sweet popular in the indian subcontinent.
-It is a must during festive season.
-Barfi is made with milk solids (khoya) and all sorts of flours, lentils, fruits etc. Fudgy sweet and ghee laden, this mithai is studded with nuts and bursting with fragrant aroma of saffron, rose or cardamom.
+Barfi are a must during festive season.
+Barfi is made with milk solids (khoya) and all sorts of flours, lentils, fruits etc. Fudgy sweet and ghee laden, this delicious mithai is studded with nuts and bursting with fragrant aroma of saffron, rose or cardamom.
+Some of my favorites are mango burfi, chocolate burfi and these fusion brown burfi bites with a milk burfi as top layer.

 What is Besan Burfi